Texans first-round OL Howard carted off

-Houston Texans starting right tackle Tytus Howard left the field on a cart with an apparent injury to his left leg in the third quarter of Sunday's game against the Kansas City Chiefs.
-The team officially ruled Howard's questionable return.
+Houston Texans starting right tackle Tytus Howard left the field on a cart with an apparent injury to his left leg in the third quarter of Sunday's win over the Kansas City Chiefs.
+The team officially ruled Howard's questionable return, but he did not.
+Texans head coach Bill O'Brien was cautiously optimistic about Howard's status afterward.

+"Just from what I have heard after the game, maybe it looked worse than it actually was," O'Brien told reporters.
+"We will have to wait and see, but hopefully we can get him back at some point.
+He has played really good football for us.
+We will know more about that later."
+The Texans drafted Howard 23rd overall in the 2019 draft.
+He became the first player out of Alabama State to be drafted in the first round.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)